FinPress/gutenberg/packages/components/src/menu/README.md

 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>

-`Menu` displays a menu to the user (such as a set of actions or functions) triggered by a button.
+`Menu` displays a menu to the user (such as a set of actions or functions).
+The menu is rendered in a popover (this pattern is also known as a "Dropdown menu"), which is triggered by a button.

 ## Design guidelines